andreasabel/inCode/entry/purely-functional-typed-models-2.md

     our entire program for us --- something only possible for statically typed languages.

-In the next and final post, we'll wrap this up by diving into the wonderful world of functional combinators and look at powerful ones that allow us to unify many different model types as really just different combinator applications of the same thing.
+In the next and final post, we'll wrap this up by peeking into the wonderful world of functional combinators and look at powerful ones that allow us to unify many different model types as really just different combinator applications of the same thing.
 I'll also talk about what I think are essential in building a